northwest fuchsia society

 F. alpestris and all of this section are in cultivation in the PNW.
 Other than F. magellanica, they all grow in Brazil.

-F. brevilobis has a very attractive blossom.
+F. brevilobis has a very attractive blossom and soft leaves.

 F. glazioviana has shiny, glazed leaves although that is not how it got its name.
+Notice the thin, sharp sepals.

 F. hatschbachii is very hardy and has long, thin leaves.